lcancado/Assessment_Literacy/README.md

 ###Learning Objectives
 After completing the module, the reader should:

-  * understand the difference between norm- and criterion-referenced tests and score interpretation
+  * understand the basic differences between norm- and criterion-referenced tests and score interpretation
-  * know the appropriate interpretations of norm-referenced scores
+  * know how and when to make a norm-referenced interpretation of test results
   * know the definition of norm group
-  * know the appropriate interpretations of criterion-referenced scores
+  * know the definition of percentile rank
-  * know how cut scores are established
-  * know some of the advantages and limitations of each type of interpretation
+  * know how and when to make a criterion-referenced interpretation of test results